-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a deficit of \$11,608,991 and a working capital deficiency of \$17,537.
-The Company expects to incur further losses in the development of its business.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a deficit of \$12,569,564 and a working capital deficiency of \$1,252,219.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.